AngeloRafael02/Diogenes/README.md

 # Diogenes

-This Repository stores my main dotfiles of current and future Linux Machines
+This Repository stores my main dotfiles for current and future Linux Machines

-It is named "Diogenes" due to do the author advocating a life of radical simplicity and rejecting societal norms. (mainly because his hardware is OLD)
+It is named "Diogenes" due to the author advocating a life of simplicity and rejecting societal norms. (mainly because his hardware is OLD)

 | Software  | Selection |
 | ------------- |:-------------:|